cyberark/conjur-api-java/README.md

 // regarding how 'password-or-api-key' is processed.
 Credentials credentials = new Credentials('username', 'password-or-api-key');
 Conjur conjur = new Conjur(credentials);
-// or using custom SSLContext setup as conjurSslContext variable Conjur conjur = new Conjur(credentials, conjurSslContext);
+// or using custom SSLContext setup as conjurSSLContext variable Conjur conjur = new Conjur(credentials, conjurSSLContext);
 ```

 ### Authorization Token